skypager/skypager/README.md

 If that project has a `skypager.js` file, that file will automatically be loaded and can be used to customize the node.js runtime for that project even further.

-This behavior allows you to write scripts which adapt to the current project they are in.
+These behaviors allow you to write scripts which adapt to the current project they are in.

-This makes it so when you develop a script for one project, it can easily be used by another.
+This makes it so when you develop a script for one project, it can easily be used by another, either by copy and pasting and duplicating it, or relying on it as a module dependency.

-This means much less copy and pasting and duplication of code, because you can write scripts and servers which are flexible and rely on the current `package.json`, or on other files following a similar file name conventions.
+This means you can trend toward less copying and pasting and duplication of code, because you can write scripts and servers which are flexible and rely on the current `package.json`, or on other files following a similar file name conventions.

 **How it works:**